Rose Bird: 1986 removal

 In 1985, Bird said in interviews that opposition to her rulings was based on sexism, bigotry, and right-wing ideology led by U.S. Attorney General Edwin Meese.
 She said, "These are bully boys.
 Meese is trying it on the Supreme Court."
 Many Democrats later conceded that the remarks backfired on her and other members of the court appointed by Governor Brown.
-Her rulings and public statements led Bird's critics to claim that she was substituting her own personal opinions and ideas for the law.
+Her rulings and public statements led Bird's critics to claim that she was substituting her personal opinions and ideas for the law.

 The anti-Bird campaign ran television commercials featuring the surviving families of murder victims, whose murderers' sentences Bird and her fellow Justices Cruz Reynoso, Joseph Grodin, and Allen Broussard had voted to reverse.
 In addition to Bird, Reynoso and Grodin were also voted off the seven-justice California state supreme court bench.
 Bird was removed in the November 4, 1986 election by a margin of 67% to 33%.

 Justice Stanley Mosk, who often joined Bird, Reynoso, and Grodin, was not challenged.
 Twelve years later, Mosk explained why he was able to stay and Bird was not:

 As a result of the 1986 election, Governor George Deukmejian elevated Malcolm M. Lucas to Chief Justice and appointed three new associate justices.
 The Lucas Court moved toward a more business-friendly and pro-law enforcement judicial philosophy.